3nath-Pilli/Created-3-Countries-Flags-Using-HTMLand-CSS/README.md

-# Created-3-Countries-Flags-Using-HTMLand-CSS
-This project creates national flags using only HTML &amp; CSS without images.
-Includes 🇮🇳 India (tricolor with Ashoka Chakra), 🇧🇩 Bangladesh (green with red disc), and 🇨🇭 Switzerland (white with red cross).
-Simply open any .html file in a browser to view the flag.
+🎨 CSS Flag Project

+This project demonstrates how to design national flags using only HTML & CSS (without images).

+🏳️ Flags Included

+🇮🇳 India – Tricolor (Saffron, White, Green) with Ashoka Chakra (created using CSS repeating-conic-gradient).

+🇧🇩 Bangladesh – Green field with a centered red disc.

+🇨🇭 Switzerland – White background with a red cross.

+🛠️ Tech Stack

+HTML5 – for structure

+CSS3 – for colors, gradients, and shapes

+🚀 How to Run:

+1.Clone or download the repository.

+2.Open any .html file in your browser.

+3.View the respective flag 🎉